Schools face widening budget shortfalls, while having to prepare against more threats and emergencies than ever before.

 A mobile panic button communications platform is a

 Panic button technology ensures faculty and staff are able to

 A number of tragic school shootings have occurred across the country.
 If there's a delay in notifying 9-1-1, it can slow down first responders and onsite faculty and staff resolving any incident and putting everyone at the school at risk.

-Technology now enables faculty and staff on-site to instantly trigger mobile panic button activation to 9-1-1 and on-site personnel.
-Bystanders and staff on the scene are immediately notified through mobile technology and can act immediately.
+Technology now enables faculty and staff to instantly trigger mobile panic button activation to 9-1-1 and onsite personnel.
+Bystanders and staff are immediately notified through the app and can act immediately.
 This helps to coordinate a faster response by on-site personnel and responding officers.